-The Didactic Program in Nutrition and Dietetics is designed to prepare students for application to an accredited Internship Program (IP), graduate school, or the job market.
-Students considering entrance to the profession of dietetics as a registered dietitian (RD)must complete these three components:
+The Didactic Program in Nutrition and Dietetics (DP) is designed to prepare students for a career in Nutrition and Dietetics and application to an accredited Internship Program (IP), graduate school, eligibility to sit the Nutrition and Dietetic Technician Registered exam, or enter the job market.
+Students considering entrance to the profession of dietetics as a registered dietitian nutritionist (RDN) through Cedar Crest College must complete these three components:

-- A bachelor’s degree (it does not have to be in nutrition) and successful completion of academic coursework at a ACEND-approved/accredited institution with a minimum cumulative and didactic GPA of 3.0;
+- A bachelor’s degree (it does not have to be in nutrition) and successful completion of academic coursework at an ACEND-approved/accredited institution with a minimum cumulative and didactic GPA of 3.0;

-- Admission and successful completion of a ACEND-accredited Internship Program; and
+- Admission and successful completion of an ACEND-accredited Internship Program; and

 - A passing score on the National Registration Examination for Dietitians.